 First Cohort Fellows (2017-19)

 Professor Chen received her PhD in Anthropology from New York University in 2015.
 She also holds an MA in Anthropology from New York University and a BA in Anthropology from the University of Chicago.
 Her research draws from two years of ethnographic fieldwork at the Beijing Family Therapy Center and explores the unique problems Chinese families face in contemporary China and the ramifications of learning to understand and manage familial problems in psychotherapeutic terms.
-She is currently an Independent Researcher and Adjunct Instructor at Emmanuel College in Boston.
+She is currently an Independent Researcher and previously served as an Adjunct Instructor at Emmanuel College in Boston.
 She was awarded the Annette B. Weiner Fellowship in Cultural Anthropology from 2012-13 and the New York University MacCracken Fellowship for Doctoral Students from 2008-2015.
-Her publications include “Enveloping Mothers, Enveloped Sons: Positions in Chinese Family Therapy” in Medical Anthropology Quarterly (forthcoming).

 Professor Contractor received her PhD in Development Studies from the Tata Institute of Social Science, India in 2014.
 She also holds an MA from Tata Institute of Social Science and a BSc from the University of Mumbai.
 Her research focused on spatial politics and urban marginality of Muslim slums in Mumbai.
 She is currently Assistant Professor at the Centre for Study of Social Exclusion and Inclusive Policies at the Tata Institute of Social Science in Mumbai, India.
 She was a Visiting Fellow at the Max Planck Institute for Religious and Ethnic Diversity in 2015 and the CERI-Sciences Po Fellowship from 2009-2010.
 Her publications include “Kitchen politics: Muslim women, caste and the beef ban in Mumbai” in Anupama Rao (ed), The Difference of Caste.
 (Women Unlimited, forthcoming) and Uprooted Homes, Uprooted Lives – A Study on the Impact of Resettlement on a Slum Community in Mumbai, co-authored with Neha Madhiwala and Meena Gopal (CEHAT, 2006).